pumpncode/Prism/README.md

 # Prism

-Prism is a content mod that aims to enrich the Balatro experience while maintaining the Vanilla Feel
+Prism is a content mod that aims to enrich the Balatro experience while maintaining the vanilla feel

 # Content